akhalifaa/akhalifaa/README.md

+-🔭 My core interests revolve around utilizing data science to figure out insights that could not be discovered otherwise!
+I like creating machine learning models and testing their performance.
+I am interested in learning as much as possible about the best data science practices, their applications and how this field evolves with time!
-- 🔭 I’m currently working on image & natural language processing.
+- 🔭 I’m currently learning image & natural language processing.
-- 🌱 I’m currently learning various machine learning principles and algorithms.
-- 👯 I’m looking to collaborate on machine learning projects.
 - 🤔 I’m looking for help with exploring new machine learning projects and datasets.
-- 💬 Ask me about anything
 - 📫 How to reach me: akhalifaa99@gmail.com
 - ⚡ Fun fact: I come from a Civil Engineering background with a passion for TECH!!